Distributed Submodular Maximization: (Non-Monotone) Submodular Functions with General Constraints

 \paragraph{$p$-system and $d$ knapsack constraints:} A more general type of constraint that has recently found interesting applications in viral marketing \citep{du2013budgeted} can be constructed by combining a $p$-system with $d$ knapsack constraints which comprises the intersection of $p$ matroids or $d$ knapsacks as special cases. \cite{badanidiyuru2014fast} proposed a modified version of the greedy algorithm that guarantees a $1/(p+2d+1)$-approximation for maximizing a monotone submodular function subject to $p$-system and $d$ knapsack constraints.

 Table \ref{appr} summarizes the approximation guarantees for monotone and non-monotone submodular maximization under different constraints.

-\subsection{\Alg Approximation Guarantee under More General Constraints}
+\subsection{{\sc \Alg} Approximation Guarantee under More General Constraints}

-Assume that we have a set of constraints $\zeta \subseteq 2^V$ and we have access to a ``black box'' algorithm $\BBalg$ ~that gives us a constant factor approximation guarantee for maximizing a non-negative (but not necessarily monotone) submodular function $f$ subject to $\zeta$, i.e.
+Assume that we have a set of constraints $\C \subseteq 2^V$ that is hereditary.
+Further assume we have access to a "black box" algorithm $\BBalg$ ~that gives us a constant factor approximation guarantee for maximizing a non-negative (but not necessarily monotone) submodular function $f$ subject to $\C$, i.e.

 We can modify \Alg to use any such approximation algorithm as a black box, and provide theoretical guarantees about the solution.
 In order to process a large dataset, it first distributes the ground set over $m$ machines.
-Then instead of greedily selecting elements, each machine $i$ -- in parallel -- separately runs the black box algorithm $\BBalg$~on its local data in order to produce a feasible set $A^{\BBalg}_i[\zeta]$ meeting the constraints $\zeta$.
+Then instead of greedily selecting elements, each machine $i$--in parallel--separately runs the black box algorithm $\BBalg$~on its local data in order to produce a feasible set $A^{\BBalg}_i[\zeta]$ meeting the constraints $\zeta$.
 We denote by $\Oa{\zeta}$ the set with maximum value among $A^{\BBalg}_i[\zeta]$.
 Next, the solutions are merged: $B = \cup_{i=1}^m A^{\BBalg}_i [\zeta]$, and the black box algorithm is applied one more time to set $B$ to produce a solution $\Ob{\zeta}$.
 Then, the distributed solution for parameter $m$ and constraints $\zeta$, $A^{\BBalg d}[m,\zeta]$, is the best among $\Oa{\zeta}$ and $\Ob{\zeta}$.
 This procedure is given in more detail in Algorithm \ref{alg:gdist_const}.

-The following result generalizes Theorem~\ref{th:ggreedy} for maximizing a submodular function subject to more general constraints. \begin{theorem} Let $f$ be a non-negative submodular function and $\BBalg$~be a black box algorithm that provides a $\tau$-approximation guarantee for submodular maximization subject to a set of constraints $\zeta$.
+The following result generalizes Theorem~\ref{th:ggreedy} for maximizing a submodular function subject to more general constraints. \begin{theorem} Let $f$ be a non-negative submodular function and $\BBalg$~be a black box algorithm that provides a $\tau$-approximation guarantee for submodular maximization subject to a set of hereditary constraints $\zeta$.
 Then

 where $f(\Ac{\zeta})$ is the optimum centralized solution, and $\rho([\zeta]) = \max_{A \in \zeta} |A|$. \end{theorem}

 Specifically, for submodular maximization subject to the matroid constraint $\matroid$, we have $\rho([A \in \mathcal{I}]) = r_{\matroid}$ where $r_{\matroid}$ is the rank of the matroid (i.e., the maximum size of any independent set in the system).
 For submodular maximization subject to the knapsack constraint $\mathcal{R}$, we can bound $\rho([c(A) \leq \mathcal{R}])$ by $\lceil\mathcal{R}/ \min_v c(v)\rceil$ (i.e. the capacity of the knapsack divided by the smallest weight of any element).